GodotSteam/GodotSteam/README.md

 Current Build
 ----------
-You can download pre-compiled versions _(currently v1.0.0)_ of this repo here: https://github.com/Gramps/GodotSteam/releases
+You can download pre-compiled versions _(currently v1.0.1)_ of this repo here: https://github.com/Gramps/GodotSteam/releases

-**Version 1.0.0 Changes**
+**Version 1.0.1 Changes**
-- Added: all the minimal useful functions for Steam
+- Fixed: Linux version now looks for libsteam_api.so in local directory

 Known Issues
 ----------